Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals and Bobby Witt Jr. hit the field in the first game of a four-game series against Ty France and the Seattle Mariners on Monday at Kauffman Stadium.
+The Seattle Mariners and Julio Rodriguez head into the second of a four-game series against Salvador Perez and the Kansas City Royals on Tuesday at Kauffman Stadium.

-Bookmakers list the Mariners as -145 favorites on the moneyline, while giving the underdog Royals +120 moneyline odds.
-The total for the contest has been set at 8.5 runs.
+The Royals are listed as +125 moneyline underdogs for this matchup with the favorite Mariners (-150).
+The game's over/under has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.